NOTE 3: MATERIAL ACCOUNTING POLICIES

 a) Financial assets at fair value

-b) Financial assets at amortised cost
+b) Financial assets at amortized cost

-A financial asset that meets the following two conditions is measured at amortised cost (net of any write down for impairment) unless the asset is designated at fair value through profit or loss under the fair value option.
+A financial asset that meets the following two conditions is measured at amortized cost (net of any write down for impairment) unless the asset is designated at fair value through profit or loss under the fair value option.

 a) Business model test: The objective of the Company's business model is to hold the financial asset to collect the contractual cash flow.